 Cambuskenneth Abbey from Stirling, Stirling

 A city as historic as Stirling has no shortage of famous attractions.
 Many places, such as Stirling Castle, the Blair Drummond Safari Park and the Battle of Bannockburn Visitor Centre have special facilities for wheelchair users.
-But you’ll also find that some hidden gems, like the walking route to Cambuskenneth Abbey from Stirling, will suit your needs.
-Enjoy the many historic spots along the way, such as the harbour and its namesake, the Cambuskenneth Abbey.
+But you’ll also find that some hidden gems, like the walking route to Cambuskenneth Abbey from Stirling, will also suit your needs.
+Enjoy the many historic spots along the way, such as Cambuskenneth Abbey.
 Take in the exquisite view of the still standing tower of the religious site, once founded by David I, the final resting place of James III and the site of two parliaments of Robert the Bruce.

 Start: Stirling Railway Station